 Molecular responses to stressors

 Multiple, synergistically interacting factors underlie pollinator declines, including parasite and pathogen pressures, exposure to pesticides, reduced and poor quality nutrition due to the lack of abundance and diversity of flowering plant species.
 We have examined transcriptional, physiological and behavioral responses of honey bees (Apis mellifera) to bacteria [1, 2], Nosema microsporidia , Varroa mites [4, 5], viral infections , and pesticide exposure .
 Together with an international consortium of researchers, we have recently synthesized data sets from 19 different transcriptomic studies to identify common and unique transcriptional responses to Nosema, viruses, and Varroa mites .
 Our results have led to several novel findings, including that both parasite and pesticide stressors lead to changes in transcriptional pathways associated with metabolism and nutrition, and increasing nutritional quality can improve resilience to these stressors.
 We also found that viral infection results in transcriptional and epigenetic (DNA methylation) changes in distinct suites of genes, suggesting that a previously uncharacterized epigenetic mechanism mediates responses to viruses.
 Finally, our studies have led to the identification of a wealth of candidate genes – many which are not represented in the canonical insect immune response pathway - which function in either conserved or unique responses to these stressors, and can be explored further for their biological function or can be targeted by breeding or RNAi approaches (eg, ) to help improve bee resilience and health.
+In current studies, we are examining the responses of bees to newly identified viruses (see “Metagenomics studies of viral diversity”) and identified the molecular responses to and modes of action of pesticides to diverse bee species.

-Current lab members: David Galbraith
+Current lab members: Allyson Ray, Makaylee Crone

-Collaborators (Penn State): Dan Schmehl, Jim Tumlinson
+Collaborators (Penn State): Dan Schmehl, Jim Tumlinson, David Biddinger, Rose Zhu

 Collaborators: Judy Chen, Jay Evans, Francesco Nazzi, Robert Paxton (and the Trans-Bee consortium), Gene Robinson, Tom Webster, Soojin Yi,